robemike/MikeRobe_phase1Project/README.md

 #### By *Robe Mike Gichu*

 ## Description
-A Business Management System that allows users to sell products, make updates on things such as employee names.
+A Business Management System  that allows users to manage products, sell items, and handling employee information.

 ## Installation